-This central repository for festival archives will become a resource of national scope and significance, ensuring current and future generations can appreciate and better understand the ecology of festivals across Ireland.
+With festival archives being added every year, this central repository will become a resource of national scope and significance, ensuring current and future generations can appreciate and better understand the ecology of festivals across Ireland.

-The Irish Arts Festivals Archive will be held in UCD Archives, and will be part of the UCD Heritage Collection.
+Festival collections, in the Irish Arts Festivals Archive are held in UCD Archives, and are part of the UCD Heritage Collection.

 What is in a festival archive?

 Archives may be made up of a mix of paper and digital material, and hold:

 - business plans, strategic plans and award applications;

 - minutes of board meetings (signed);

 - correspondence from and to the festival; and press coverage.